Wednesday, 31 March 2021

 Tuesday 30 March.
 Another quiet day in Sussex.
 An hour at Widewater before the wind turned to the south was more than enough for me with just 22 Brent Geese, 8 Mediterranean Gulls and 5 Sandwich Terns seen flying east.
 None were close and a dreadful haze/glare made even them a struggle to identify.
 Two Great Crested Grebes and a Seal with a fish were on/in the water and 6 more Sandwich Terns were sat on buoys away to the west.
 After an early return home Megan and I took Cookie up to Mill Hill.
 Here we saw a Buzzard, 4 singing Chiffchaffs, 3 Song Thrushes, a Linnet, 2 Goldfinches and a singing Yellowhammer.
 A Sky Lark was also singing but remained unseen.

 Monday 29 March.
 With the end of Stay at Home I was not the only Sussex birder heading out of the county.
 I joined several others at Ockley Common where the wintering male Rustic Bunting was in almost full breeding plumage and looking rather special.
-Despite some seed having been put out it remained out of sight for much of the time I we were there.
+Despite some seed having been put out it remained out of sight for much of the time I was there.
 The two Little Buntings were even more wary and I only saw one in flight.
 Also seen were Curlew, Sparrowhawk, Red Kite, 2 Buzzards, 2 Wood Larksa male Dartford Warbler, 6 Stonechats, 3 Redpolls, 4 Crossbills and 4 Reed Buntings.
 The Burgh on the way home produced 2 each of Red-legged and Grey Partridge, 4 Stock Doves, 3 Red Kites, one of the released White-tailed Eagles, 4 Buzzards, 2 Ravens and 6 Yellowhammers.
 A brief call in at Patching Sewage Works was well timed, coinciding with an appearance of the Yellow-browed and a Willow Warbler.

 male Rustic Bunting on Ockley Common